Royals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have an implied victory probability of 40% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Royals have a 34.5% chance of coming away with a victory in the contest.

-- Kansas City's games have gone over the total in 63 of its 129 chances.
+- Kansas City and its opponents have gone over the total this season in 64 of its 130 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!